AxiansITSecurity/Restsh/docs/index.rst

 Restsh is a core component of the `Axians Automation Framework <https://www.axians.de/app/uploads/sites/72/2025/10/Axians-Automation-Framework_web.pdf>`_, enabling automated management of F5 environments via GitLab CI/CD pipelines.

 Restsh does not replace your shell.
-Instead it exports a small set of environment variables and provides focused helper functions to call and parse REST APIs.
-Combine the power of Bash, curl, jq and Mustache templates to build reliable, repeatable workflows and automation.
+It transforms the Bash shell into a powerful commandline to access REST-API's and parse the responses.
+You can combine the power of bash, curl, jq and mustache to interact with REST-API's.

 Restsh is published under the :doc:`GPLv3+ license <LICENSE>` in the hope that others will find it useful and make use of it.